 For each well, the make_bins() function from the ‘respirometry’ package was used to set variable bin widths that were widest at high O2 to produce low-noise routine MO2 estimates and narrowest at low O2 to produce high-resolution Pcrit estimates (Birk, 2021).
 The maximum bin width was 1/10 of the total trial duration and the minimum bin width was 1/30 of the total trial duration.
 Then calc_MO2() from ‘respirometry’ was used, along with the well volume, to calculate the metabolic rate as the slope of O2~Time for each bin within each individual’s dataset, in µmol O2 h-1).
 Then the average oxygen depletion rate from the control wells were subtracted from the oxygen consumption rates for each individual from the corresponding rearing tank to account for microbial respiration.
 For larvae, individuals were preserved then measured so that total length could be converted to dry weight using a formula based on previous M. menidia data (H. Baumann, personal communication).
 Each larval oxygen consumption rate was divided by the calculated dry weight of the individual to obtain mass-specific metabolic rates for each bin (µmol O2 mg dw-1 h-1).

 First, Pcrit was determined using segmented regression with the function selgmented() in the ‘segmented’ package in R (Muggeo, 2008).
 This function allows for multiple breakpoints, which was necessary due to some fluctuations in metabolic rates in high O2 from random activity and in low O2 from temporary sharp increases in MO2 likely related to anaerobic byproducts (Pörtner and Grieshaber, 1993).
 The segmented regression found the best fitting model and when multiple breakpoints were identified, we visually inspected the model fit with the observed data to identify which breakpoint corresponded to a marked shift from oxygen-independence to relative oxygen-dependence.
 We also recorded presence or absence of a sharp temporary increase in MO2 below Pcrit.
 If no Pcrit was identified, either because it was outside of the range of oxygen levels measured or didn’t exist, this was also recorded.
 For embryos, many individuals did not have a Pcrit but rather displayed oxyconformity throughout the respirometry trial.
 Percentages of individuals within each experiment and treatment exhibiting such oxyconformity or a sharp temporary increase in MO2 below Pcrit were calculated.
 Routine metabolism was calculated as the mean of all MO2 values above Pcrit or, when no Pcrit was found, the mean of all MO2 values above 3 mg l- O2.
-This means that the routine metabolism reported here encompasses all levels of non-hypoxia-influenced oxygen consumption for the individual, including variable routine swimming activity.
-Observing the fish during respirometry to identify periods of rest and activity is not possible with this equipment.
+This means that the routine metabolism reported here encompassed all levels of non-hypoxia-influenced oxygen consumption for the individual, including variable routine swimming activity.
+Observing the fish during respirometry to identify periods of rest and activity was not possible with this equipment.

 Routine MO2 and Pcrit data were analyzed for significant differences across treatments and tank effects using a nested ANOVA with the aov() function in R, with the formula: Response ~ pCO2 / factor(Tank).
 The assumptions of ANOVA, normality of data and homogeneity of variances, were tested with the Shapiro-Wilk test and Levene test, respectively.
 A square root transformation was applied to embryonic MO2 data, and a reciprocal transformation was applied to 2dph larval MO2 data and embryonic Pcrit data to correct for significant heterogeneity of variances.
 In cases where the ANOVA detected significant pCO2 effects, a Tukey test was used to test for pairwise significant differences between treatment levels.
 All statistical tests were interpreted with a significance level of α=0.05.